microsoft/botframework-cli/specs/LUIS-TestDevSpec.md

 OPTIONS
-  -a, --appid=appid                       A luis app id where to test the model -h, --help                              luis:convert help -i, --in=in                             Source .lu file(s) or LUIS application JSON model -o, --out=out                           Output file or folder name.
+  -a, --appid=appid                       A luis app id where to test the model -h, --help                              luis:convert help -i, --in=in                             Source .lu file(s) or JSON file for luis testing -o, --out=out                           Output file or folder name.
 If not specified stdout will be used as output -s, --subscriptionKey=subscriptionKey   An azure subscription --allowIntentsCount=allowIntentsCount   [default: 1] top-scoring intent or top n Intent with score to show in the result